zopefoundation/fanstatic/doc/optimization.rst

   the mode system.
 You can then configure Fanstatic to preferentially serve resources in a certain mode, such as ``minified``.

-* rolling up of resources.
-Resource libraries can specify rollup resources that combine multiple resources into one.
-This reduces the amount of server requests to be made by the web browser, and can help with caching.
-This can be controlled with the ``rollup`` configuration parameter.
+* bundling of resources.
+Resource bundles combine multiple resources into one.
+  This reduces the amount of server requests to be made by the web browser, and help with caching.
+This can be controlled with the ``bundle`` configuration parameter.

 * infinite caching.
 Fanstatic can serve resources declaring that they